 (Exodus 20:12; Deuteronomy 6:6-9; Psalm 78:4-7; Ephesians 6:1-4; Colossians 3: 20)

-14. That the Church is the Body of Christ here on earth, made up of all true believers in Jesus Christ; that God has given gifts to the Church through the Holy Spirit to minister His grace to one another and to further His Kingdom on the earth.
+14. The Church is the Body of Christ here on earth, made up of all true believers in Jesus Christ; God has given gifts to the Church through the Holy Spirit to minister His grace to one another and to further His Kingdom on the earth.

 (Ephesians 1:22-23, 4:4-16; Matthew 28:19-20; Acts 1:8; I Corinthians 12:7, 11-14, 27)

 For several years my husband, John Daniel Small, known to most as Dan, directed a traditional age-segregated Bible camp.
 Year after year we got to know children of all ages who came to the camp from a wide variety of backgrounds.
 While there, they had much spiritual influence, teaching, and input: chapel sessions twice a day, morning and evening devotions with their cabin leader, personal talks with their cabin leader, activities geared toward spiritual growth, prayer at every meal, the constant modeling of Christianity by the entire adult staff who had come to serve them, and the comradeship of other Christians their age—or at least other children who were sent there to hear and learn the same things.
 All day long they were encouraged in spiritual things by people with a spiritual desire to see them come to Christ and grow in Him.
 Then we would send them home.